JuliaMolSim/PseudoPotentialData.jl/docs/src/index.md

 3. `relativistic`: Details on the level of relativistic effects employed when generating the pseudo (`fr`: Full relativistic, `sr`: Scalar relativistic, `nr`: No relativistic)
 4. `functional`: The functional for which the pseudopotential was prepared
 5. `version`: The version of the pseudopotential construction (with version points replaced by underscores)
-6. `program`: The program used to generate the pseudopotential
-7. `extra`: Some additional comments specifying the pseudopotential.
+6. `extra`: Some additional comments specifying the pseudopotential.
    E.g. for PseudoDojo potentials there is usually a `stringent` version (requiring slightly larger cutoffs) and a `standard` version being a bit softer.
-8. `extension`: The format of the pseudopotential files in this library.
+7. `extension`: The format of the pseudopotential files in this library.

 For a given [`PseudoFamily`](@ref) object the above fields (as well as typically additional metadata information) can also be